yandex-cloud/docs/en/network-load-balancer/operations/target-group-create.md

          terraform plan
          ```

+      {% endif %}

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If the configuration contains errors, {{ TF }} will point them out.
+If there are errors in the configuration, {{ TF }} points them out.

    1. Deploy the cloud resources.